top of page

 My career is now focused primarily on "helping the helpers" in our community and I serve a large number of Military, Veteran, First Responders, other clinicians, nurses, and doctors.
 In these fields, work is incredibly stressful, unpredictable, and requires those in the field to cope with many factors that are not just "the job."
 In therapy we look at not only the situation that occurred but also at the public's perceptions, victims’ families, the media, and how critical incidents affect co-workers.
 Not to mention how it all impacts your home and social experiences outside of the workplace.

 Throughout all of this, you are expected to perform in a professional manner, in spite of the ever-present threat of psychological and physical injury.
-Critical incidents, work stress, cumulative stress throughout one's life, and Emergency Responder Exhaustion Syndrome (ERES) are common phenomenons to happen in police work, fire fighting, trauma/emergency medicine, paramedic, and emergency dispatch work, etc. Additionally, compassion fatigue and moral injury also can be risk factors for developing traumatic stress reactions which can include a tendency to isolate, irritability, low motivation, sleep disturbances, finding little pleasure in life, intrusive thoughts, and having ongoing negative beliefs about oneself.
+Critical incidents, work stress, cumulative stress throughout one's life, burnout and compassion fatigue are common phenomenons to happen in police work, fire fighting, trauma/emergency medicine, paramedic, and emergency dispatch work, etc. Additionally, moral injury also can be a risk factor for developing traumatic stress reactions, which can include a tendency to isolate, experience irritability, low motivation, sleep disturbances, finding little pleasure in life, having intrusive thoughts, and developing an ongoing negative beliefs about oneself.

 Unknown.jpeg